Ali246801232/CIEPaperFinder/README.md

 ### Downloading and Running

 To use the program, all you need to do is download the `CIEPaperFinder.zip` file from the latest release at [Releases](https://github.com/Ali246801232/CIEPaperFinder/releases).
 All required files and dependencies are included inside of this, so no additional installation is necessary.
-After downloading, simply extract the directory execute the `CIEPaperFinder.exe` file inside.
+After downloading, simply extract the directory and execute the `CIEPaperFinder.exe` file inside.

 ### How to Use